Samuel C. Cumming: World War I

-Samuel Calvin Cumming was born on October 14, 1895, in Kobe, Japan as a son of Reverend Dr. Calvin Knox Cumming (1854–1935) and his wife Ona Elizabeth Patterson Cumming (1865–1955).
+Samuel Calvin Cumming was born on October 14, 1895, in Kobe, Japan.
 He spent his first eleven years of age in Japan, where his father served as Presbyterian missionary at church in Toyohashi.

 His family later moved back to the United States in 1906 and settled in Virginia.
 Cumming attended the Virginia Military Institute in Lexington, Virginia, where he earned his Bachelor of Science degree in civil engineering in April 1917.
 He was in the same class as later the 20th commandant of the Marine Corps, Lemuel C. Shepherd.
 He was commissioned a second lieutenant in the Marine Corps on April 7, 1917.

 Cumming was subsequently attached as platoon leader to the 51st Company, 2nd Battalion, 5th Marine Regiment at Philadelphia Navy Yard and sailed for France.
 His regiment arrived on June 28, 1917, at Saint-Nazaire and subsequently moved to the vicinity of Gondecourt.
 The 5th Marines underwent training focused on trench warfare, including trench construction, bayonet fighting, grenade throwing, gas mask drill and weapons firing at land targets and airplanes.
 The training was conducted by elite French Chasseurs Alpins, which were attached to the training as an instructor.
 Cumming showed great leadership skills and was promoted to the rank of first lieutenant on August 11, 1917.

 In October of that year, 5th Marines were attached to the 4th Marine Brigade under Brigadier General Charles A. Doyen and sent within 2nd Army Infantry Division to take part in joint maneuvers with French troops near Bourmont.
 Cumming was appointed Adjutant of 2nd Battalion under Major Frederick M. Wise in January 1918 and his regiment moved to the trenches in Toulon sector, just southeast of Verdun in mid-March 1918.
 The service in the trenches were almost calm for 5th Marines, and apart from several smaller German raids, they spent their time digging new trenches and dugouts and repairing the old ones.